 While more research is needed on how monk fruit impacts people with irritable bowel syndrome (IBS), many are wondering if the two are compatible.
 The short answer is technically yes, but unfortunately since not all commercially available monk fruit products are the same, that isn’t always the case!
 In this article I’ll share everything you need to know about monk fruit and IBS, so you can read between the lines and make more informed choices for your gut’s sake.

 Disclaimer: This article was written for educational purposes only.
 This is not medical nutrition advice!
 Make sure to consult your doctor and registered dietitian if you’re navigating IBS.

 Affiliate disclosure: This article contains affiliate links*.
 As an Amazon Associate, I will make a commission for qualifying purchases at no extra cost to you!

 What is monk fruit?

-Monk fruit extract is especially appealing for people who are following a ketogenic diet and/or managing their blood sugar, and/or trying to about 250 times sweeter than table sugar (1), without providing any calories.
+This natural sweetener is especially appealing for people who are following a ketogenic diet and/or managing their blood sugar, and/or trying to about 250 times sweeter than table sugar (1), without providing any calories.

 Another thing that makes monk fruit more appealing compared to most other non-nutritive sweeteners is that it’s natural and it has been used in China for hundreds of years.
 (Most other non-nutritive sweeteners are artificial, made in a lab, and lacking in long-term research on how they impact our health.)